emtreila/js-heroes-node/tasks/task-3-router-structure.md

 ## Next Steps

-After completing this task, you'll move on to Task 4: Middleware Pipeline, where you'll learn how middleware functions work and how to create custom middleware.
+After completing this task, you'll move on to Task 4: Middleware Pipeline, where you'll learn how middleware functions work and how to create custom middleware for validation and error handling.